-The’ Neiges Catalanes‘, is a network of *nine stations all within easy reach of Perpignan (90 minute drive) and centred on cFONT ROMEU, CENTRE OF EXCELLENCE One single ski pass will allow you access to all.
+The’ Neiges Catalanes‘, is a network of nine stations all within easy reach of Perpignan (90 minute drive).
+One single ski pass will allow you access to all.

 Font-Romeu / Pyrénées 2000 (alt : 1800m)

-Developed as a ski resort as early as 1921, the linked ski area of Font-Romeu and Pyrenees 2000 is the largest artificially snow covered ski-area in Europe with 40 ski runs to suit all levels (downhill and cross-country skiing), 52km of pistes, 80km of slopes for cross-country skiers and the biggest snow making machine in the Pyrenees.
+Developed as a ski resort as early as 1921, the linked ski area of Font-Romeu and Pyrénées 2000 is the largest artificially snow covered ski-area in Europe with ski runs to suit all levels and the biggest snow making machine in the Pyrenees.

 Originally nothing but a small cluster of chalets, Font Romeu flourished as a result of the arrival of the Petit Train Jaune in 1908, followed in 1911 by the building of the fashionable and luxurious Grand hotel, frequented by royalty and the rich and famous from all over the world during the 1920s and 30s.